ScottWilson0903/SigilADay/README.md

 - Regen: This creature will heal to full Health at the end of it's owner's turn.
 - Poisonous: When this creature perishes, it will kill the creature that killed it.
 - Thick Shell: When this creature is attacked, it will take one less damage.
+- Bonepicker - When this creature kills a creature, you gain one bone.

 ## Suggest an idea
 [Suggest](https://forms.gle/2GtJP16gB6kUbrJg8)